Cookies managing

 We see the insignia, so I tell my wife: Valia, they are ours!
 And she started crying.
 I couldn’t console her.
 The soldier comes by and says in Ukrainian: auntie, why are you crying?
 And she can’t say a word

-Bridges are broken, so we had to take detours through villages, over rivers.
-There were burned down cars on the sides of the road.
-The last village before the controlled territory, Kamenskoye, is completely bombed out: no roofs, no windows, no doors.
-We were going down the street and the locals are just looking at the cars with empty eyes:
+The bridges were destroyed, so we had to take detours through villages and over rivers.
+There were burned out cars on the sides of the road.
+The last village before Ukrainian-controlled territory, Kamenske, was completely bombed out, with no roofs, windows, or doors left on the buildings.
+We were driving down the street, and the locals just stared at the cars with empty eyes:

-Once we moved from the checkpoint, the neighbor told us that her husband was on the front line.
+Once we moved on from the checkpoint, our neighbor told us that her husband was on the front line.
 We were shocked.
-We took her to the railway station: she is in Germany now.
-They gave us such a good welcome in Zaporizhzhya, and then we went to Cherkassy, that’s where my mother is from.
+We brought her to the railway station: she is in Germany now.
+They gave us such a good welcome in Zaporizhzhya, and then we went to Cherkassy, where my mother is from.
 Her last name was Pinkusovich.
-Yad Vashem has all the data on my relatives who were shot.
-My uncle, who now lives in Israel, was saved in an orphanage by a Ukrainian nurse, Anna Shulezhko, one of the Righteous among the nations.
+Yad Vashem has all the information on my relatives who were shot.
+My uncle, who now lives in Israel, was saved in an orphanage by a Ukrainian nurse, Anna Shulezhko, one of the Righteous Among the Nations.
 He was four years old then.
 His parents were shot, but Anna managed to grab him.
 He called her mom till her last day.

 “You are lying about everything”

-In Cherkassy we went to the Jewish Agency.
+In Cherkassy we went to Jewish Agency.
 They sent us to Lviv, then to a hotel in Truskavets, and then on to Budapest.
-Real mensch, we got so much attention, we never saw so much in our lives.
+They were real mensches there: we got so much attention, more than we had ever had in our lives.
 We were planning to come visit uncle Volodya in June, but this is what happened.
 We are celebrating our 50-year wedding anniversary this year.
 We left everything and went away.
 We weren’t approved for repatriation, because in 1921 my great grandfather was baptized into Christianity, though in 1943 he was shot as a Jew with his entire family.
 His name is in the Yad Vashem database.
 We were only allowed to enter for three months on a tourist visa.

 My wife’s cousin called from Taganrog: time for congratulations, you are Russians now?
 We sent her photos, how a crowd is not letting the Russian tanks through, and she couldn’t believe it

 One of my sons is in Russia.
-We used to work at Magadan, were given an apartment there, and made friends.
-Some friendships broke back in 2014, we still talk to others, but nobody believes what’s happening.
+We used to work in Magadan and were given an apartment there, and we made friends.
+Some of our friendships broke back in 2014, while we still talk to others, but nobody believes what’s happening.
 One friend from Magadan called:

-My wife’s cousin called from Taganrog: time for congratulations, you are Russians now?
-We sent her photos, how a crowd is not letting the Russian tanks through, and she couldn’t believe it.
+My wife’s cousin called from Taganrog.
+“Time for congratulations, you are Russians now!”
+We sent her photos of a crowd trying to block Russian tanks, and she couldn’t believe it.

 Another relative of ours has two sisters in Kursk.
-They assure her, that only military targets are being hit.
-She’s telling them that Mariupol has been razed to the ground, Kharkiv has been badly hit.
-“Oh come on, our soldiers don’t hit civilians, why are you lying?”
+They assure her that only military targets are being hit.
+She’s telling them that Mariupol has been razed to the ground and Kharkiv has been badly hit.
+“Oh come on, our soldiers don’t hit civilians.
+Why are you lying?”

-During WWII, there were battles close to Melitopol.
+During WWII, there was fighting close to Melitopol.
 That’s where the Panther-Wotan line was.
-And Russian trenches are now exactly on that line.
+There are now Russian trenches exactly on that line.

 The testimony was chronicled on May 23, 2022